uchicago-cs/cmsc22000/website/content/labs/lab6.md

 * [10 points] Take the URL of the build you just produced, and paste it into Gradescope (under "Task 1: Successful build")

 * [10 points] Make a change to the libgeometry code that will prevent it from compiling.
-Commit that change; your build should eventually fail.
+Commit and push that change; your build should eventually fail.
 Paste the URL of the failed build on Gradescope (under "Task 1: Failed build (compiling)")

 * [10 points] Fix the change you made, and make another change that will make the tests fail.
-Commit that change; your build should eventually fail.
+Commit and push that change; your build should eventually fail.
 Paste the URL of the failed build on Gradescope (under "Task 1: Failed build (tests)")

+Before moving on to the next task, make sure to fix the change you just made.
+Your build should succeed before moving on to the next tasks.

 # Task 2: Multiple jobs